 - Centrelink, Commonwealth Carelink Centres, home help, child-care assistance.

-Contact the Cancer Council Helpline 13 11 20 or your hospital social worker, occupational therapist or physiotherapist to find out which services are available in your area and if you are eligible to receive them.
+Contact Cancer Council 13 11 20 Information and Support or your hospital social worker, occupational therapist or physiotherapist to find out which services are available in your area and if you are eligible to receive them.

 Letting others share in your care allows them to feel useful and supportive.
 It is also worth remembering that the more supporters you have, the smaller the load on any one person.
 Other sources of support could include formal or informal school-based assistance, such as the school counsellor or chaplain, outside school hours care, parent groups, and church and religious groups.